kinshuk4/MoocX/udacity/nd/ml/classes/deep-learning/deep-models-for-text-and-sequences.md

 - There is lot of textual data available for our models to train upon
 - Similar words tend to appear in similar contexts

+**Semantic Ambiguity**
+ - We want same things to share the same weight.
+ - We need to learn how words are related to do this.
+ - And to do this, we need a lot of labelled data.
+ - Trend
+   - Similar words tend to occur in similar contexts.
+ - If the model can predict a word's context would treat "cat" and "kitty" similarly.

 ## Embeddings

 The idea to generalize on text is that by learning to sort the *things* that belong into some *context*, our model will understand what are those *things*.